 Global and Community Leadership Honors Program

 Students in the Global and Community Leadership Honors Program (GCL) know that they’re members of a community — not just a local one, but a global one.
-And that means that their responsibilities to their community span the globe.
-Social justice issues like educational disparities, poverty, food insecurity, environmental degradation, and health care access touch lives in every country, in every big city and small village, at every socioeconomic level.
+And that means their responsibilities to their community span the globe.
+Social justice issues like educational disparities, poverty, human rights, environmental degradation, and health care access touch lives in every country, in every big city and small village, at every socioeconomic level.
 GCL prepares students to explore, understand, and take a leadership role in addressing those issues and making those lives better.View the GCL Details >

 The GCL curriculum is a carefully crafted mix of interdisciplinary coursework that will equip you to make a difference in local and global communities.
 Our “Burning Issues” course educates you on human rights, the environment, health, and educational opportunity — four foundational areas that impact almost every social justice issue facing society.
 Once you’ve identified your own burning issue (you know, the thing that keeps you awake at night and motivates you to make a difference), our GCL advisors will help you find additional courses to deepen your understanding and fan the flame of your passion.
 From there, you’ll complete a capstone course called “Stoking the Fire — Leadership in Action,” which will provide you with the skills and abilities to be a social change leader.